-SSH (Secure Shell) is a protocol which facilitates secure communications between two systems using a client-server architecture and allows users to log in to server host systems remotely.
-Unlike other remote communication protocols, such as FTP or Telnet, SSH encrypts the login session, rendering the connection difficult for intruders to collect unencrypted passwords.
+SSH (Secure Shell) is a protocol which facilitates secure communications between two systems using a client-server architecture and allows users to log into server host systems remotely.
+Unlike other remote communication protocols, such as FTP, Telnet, or rlogin, SSH encrypts the login session, rendering the connection difficult for intruders to collect unencrypted passwords.

-The ssh program is designed to replace older, less secure terminal applications used to log in to remote hosts, such as telnet or rsh.
+The ssh program is designed to replace older, less secure terminal applications used to log into remote hosts, such as telnet or rsh.
 A related program called scp replaces older programs designed to copy files between hosts, such as rcp.
 Because these older applications do not encrypt passwords transmitted between the client and the server, avoid them whenever possible.
-Using secure methods to log in to remote systems decreases the risks for both the client system and the remote host.
+Using secure methods to log into remote systems decreases the risks for both the client system and the remote host.